krithickthangaraj/online-shoping-cart/README.md

-# E-SPARE - Angular Shopping Cart Application
+# SHOP.io - Angular Shopping Cart Application

 E-SPARE is a web application developed using Angular for managing shopping cart functionality.
 It allows users to browse through a catalog of products, add items to their cart, and proceed to checkout.
 This README provides an overview of the project structure, setup instructions, and usage guidelines.